borunovv/jetpreter/README.md

 # jetpreter
-Interpreter of simple script language with map/reduce and GUI.
+Interpreter of simple script language with map/reduce, lambdas and GUI.

 **Program example:**
 ```